-If you decide to work remote, it’s a good idea to keep cybersecurity in mind.
-That means protecting your devices and data, just like you would in the workplace.
+If you decide to work remote, then, it’s important to keep cyber safety in mind.
+That means protecting your personal devices and data, just like you would in the workplace.

 1. Keep close contact with your employer

 It’s smart to stay on top of company communications.
 Your inbox might contain emails about policy changes ranging from work hours to travel.
-Your employer might consolidate coronavirus-related information on the company intranet.
 If you have questions, ask.

-Why it’s important: Companies around the world continue to react to developments around the COVID-19 pandemic.
-It’s important to know new policies to help keep you, your coworkers, and the business safe.
+Why it’s important: It’s important to know new policies to help keep you, your coworkers, and the business safe.

 2. Use what’s in your company’s tech toolbox

-Companies often have tech tools that can help keep you cybersafe when you work from home.
+Companies often have tech tools that can help keep devices safer when you work from home.
 That might mean you do your work on company-supplied laptops and mobile devices.
 They likely include firewall and antivirus protection, along with security features like VPN and 2-factor authentication.

 Why it’s important: Your employer’s cybersecurity tools are designed to protect data and devices.
 Cybercriminals have an interest in both, whether you’re working in the office or at home.